 Advanced robotics specialist Tharsus is addressing the complexities of returning to work during Covid-19 with Bump, a technology solution to aid safe social distancing.

-Bump’s technology uses wearable and static devices (including freestanding bubs and location beacons) that communicate with one another using active Radio Frequency technology.
+Bump’s technology uses wearable and static devices (including freestanding hubs and location beacons) that communicate with one another using active Radio Frequency technology.
 This creates a Personal Motion System that immediately alerts wearers when they are getting too close to another person.

 According to Brian Palmer, CEO of Tharsus, the device works in the same frequency bands as Bluetooth and other standard radio equipment operating in a freely available spectrum.